Clownonymous/ChaturbateRestyleDark/README.md

 # ChaturbateRestyle
 A dark theme for Chaturbate.
+If you pair this with the official "Dark Mode" setting it makes it much more relaxing and better looking.

 I will keep this script updated in my free time.
 Also feel free to modify it and make your own changes.